mars-protocol/multichain-liquidator-bot/testing/README.md

 // Name of the redis queue
 QUEUE_NAME=throughput_test

 // Denoms of atom and osmosis.
-Reccommend leaving these as is, but ensure they match the denoms you deployed via osmosis ATOM_DENOM=uion
+Reccommend leaving these as is, but ensure they match the denoms you deployed to on the localosmosis outpost
+ATOM_DENOM=uion
 OSMO_DENOM=uosmo